Learn to Play Silent Night on Piano and the History of Silent Night

 While the song and story of Silent Night began to travel around the Austrian Empire and Europe, the original sheet music was lost!
 Mohr’s name was forgotten as a contributor, and the melody was attributed to musicians from Beethoven to Mozart instead of Gruber!
 The original manuscript was rediscovered in 1995, and Mohr and Gruber were properly credited.

-Learn to Play Silent Night on Piano – Easy Version!
+Learn to Play Silent Night: Piano Tutorial – Easy Version!

 Are you looking for Silent Night Easy sheet music and ready for chords?
 Try this video tutorial!
 You’ll learn Silent Night with chords in F major.
 The 3/4 time signature is graceful and slow.
 You’ll also practice dotted rhythms!